-A solid content marketing strategy is a prerequisite for any kind of business today.
-Content marketing trends show that 60% of marketers create at least one piece of content each day.
-It has taken off in the B2B space, with 42% of marketers considering themselves effective at content.
-Perhaps its widespread usage is evident from the stat 9 out of 10 organizations leverage content marketing to establish brand identity, generate leads, convert prospects into customers, and retain a loyal paying fanbase.

 If content marketing was a mere buzzword in the early 2000s, it is the norm today.
+A solid content marketing strategy is a prerequisite for any kind of business now.
+Content marketing trends show that 60% of marketers create at least one piece of content each day (Emarketer).
+It has taken off in the B2B space, with 42% of marketers considering themselves masters of effective content.
+Perhaps its widespread usage has been evident from the start as most organizations are leveraging content marketing to establish brand identity, generate leads, convert prospects into customers and retain a loyal, paying fanbase.

-Its rise in popularity can be seen from the following chart on content marketing trends:
+Content marketing’s rise in popularity can be seen from the following chart on content marketing trends:

-The Definition of Content Marketing in 2021
+The definition of content marketing in 2021

-As we can see, content marketing comprises the creation and distribution of helpful content like blogs, images, videos, e-books, etc., to solve a user’s pain point.
+As we can see, content marketing comprises the creation and distribution of helpful content like blogs, images, videos, and ebooks to solve a user’s pain point.
 The key difference between this and traditional marketing is that content marketing is non-branded.
 It is not crafted with the intention of advertising one’s product or services; it serves to offer high-value information to anyone who seeks it.

-Stage 1: Pre-Internet
+Stage 1: Pre-internet

-Stage 2: The Internet
+Stage 2: The post-internet

-The 1990s: If the pre-internet era was the wild west for content marketing, this was rock-and-roll.
+If the pre-internet era was the wild west for content marketing, this period was rock-and-roll.
 The internet heralded a tectonic shift in the way brands reached people.
 Distribution costs became zero, and the reach became unlimited.

 1994 witnessed the creation of the first online blog, according to the New Yorker.
-Microsoft launched its first corporate blog in 1998 and never looked back, spending $20 billion on content in the subsequent three years.
+Microsoft launched its first corporate blog in 1998 and never looked back, spending $20 billion on content in the next three years.
 All this set the stage for the grand entrance of sponsored content, with Artisan Entertainment’s indie film ‘The Blair Witch Project’ leading the way.

 According to The Drum, the movie was a huge hit at the box office, thanks to its trendsetting digital promotions, which involved the creation of multiple ‘conspiracy theory websites’ to create a buzz about its plot points.
 The first documented example of viral content, if you will.

-People preferred browsing content mindlessly on Facebook and Twitter feeds, Instagram stories, YouTube videos.
+People preferred browsing content mindlessly on Facebook and Twitter feeds, Instagram Stories, and YouTube videos.
 No longer did people go looking for content; content found its way to them.
 Content consumption became more passive, and this led to a flurry of catchy, shareable content.
 Social media feeds became inundated with branded content, and people became habituated to discovering new products on social media platforms.
 Content marketing trends show a spike in social media usage in the last five years, according to Statista.

-2021 & Beyond
+2021 & beyond

-This brings us to the billion-dollar question — What does the future hold in store for the content marketing industry?
+This brings us to the billion-dollar question — what does the future hold in store for the content marketing industry?
 A few recurring themes emerge: